Too Rich for Bankruptcy?

 Perhaps a better consideration concerning bankruptcy is whether or not a person is too poor to file for bankruptcy.
 Bankruptcy is an option for the wealthy because they have the money to pay for filing and to work with experts who are able to help them create better financial arrangements.

 Unfortunately for some, bankruptcy is not an option because of the money needed to pay to file.
 Many people briefly consider bankruptcy as a solution to their financial woes, only to find out it is too expensive to pursue.

-If you are struggling financially and believe bankruptcy could help you get back on track – regardless of your current financial situation – we can help.
+Are you struggling financially and believe bankruptcy could help you get back on track?
+Regardless of your current financial situation – we can help.
 We’ll explain your options and help you find a way to utilize bankruptcy if that is really what is best for you.
-To learn more or to speak to someone about the pros and cons of bankruptcy, contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation.
+Learn more or to speak to someone about the pros and cons of bankruptcy.
+Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation.